dignifiedquire/cpuprofiler/README.md

 ### Heap Profiling

 To use the heap profiler, a custom allocator is used.
-This feature requires a nightly compiler for now and setting the feature `heap`, to enable.
+This feature requires setting the feature `heap`, to enable it.
+When enabled the global allocator will be changed to use tcmalloc, which is required for gperftools to analyse allocations.

+You can find additional documentation about heap profiling [here](https://gperftools.github.io/gperftools/heapprofile.html).

 ### Analyzing the profile

-To analyze the profile we use google's [pprof](https://github.com/google/pprof) tool.
+To analyze the profile use Google's [pprof](https://github.com/google/pprof) tool.

-An old version of this tool is included with the gperftools package.
-This is the version I have been using but the newer Go version should work too!
-The usage of pprof is well documented in the [cpuprofiler docs](http://goog-perftools.sourceforge.net/doc/cpu_profiler.html).
+You can find some documentation on how to use it with gperftools [here](https://gperftools.github.io/gperftools/cpuprofile.html).

 If you have issues with smybols not being displayed make sure
 - you enable debug symbols (`RUSTFLAGS=-g`)
 - `llvm-symbolize` is in your path

 ## The Result